amannjoshi/dsa-pattern/public/notes/README.md

 ## How to Add the PDF

 1. Create your PDF with all DSA theory content
-2. Name it `dsa-complete-notes.pdf`
+2. Name it `DSA.pdf`
 3. Place it in this `public/notes/` folder
-4. The download button will automatically link to it at `/notes/dsa-complete-notes.pdf`
+4. The download button will automatically link to it at `/notes/DSA.pdf`

 ## Note